 MacBooks or any Mac computers for that matter (iMac, Mac Pro, MacBook Air etc), even with their powerful hardware configurations, have a tendency to slow up once in a while, especially when you compare its current speed to the speed it showed off when you first brought it home, when it was brand spanking new.

-In this post, we will show you some simple but effective tips that will help you speed up macbook pro, so you enjoy your Mac’s full performance capabilities.
+In this post, we will show you some simple but effective tips that will help you speed up your MacBook Pro, so you enjoy your Mac’s full performance capabilities.

 MacBook Pro running slow or Your Mac running slow? – Common Fixes